Everything You Need to Know About Power Rack Attachments

 Storage Attachments:

 I love seeing the creative storage options that how gym owners come up with.
 Thankfully, equipment companies are starting to offer more storage options, and creating modular attachments that allow full customization.
+These equipment releases have been a game changer for home gym organization planning.

 Side facing pegs on rack uprights are the most common storage attachments.
 This is an easy way to keep your weight plates close to where you use your barbell.
 Vertical barbell holders are also often added to rack uprights to keep your bar close by.
 Horizontal bar storage solutions include things like the Barbell Anchor, and gun rack style attachments, which allow for multiple bars to be stored on the same attachment.